Ashok0/EnderalVR/README.md

 1. Disable "Adjust Held Weapons Position" to fix scoped bow aiming.
 (Disabled by default)
 2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible".
 This prevents your bow from clipping into the edge of your FOV when crouching in real life.
 (Unticked by default)
 3. Select Controls > Tick "Selfie Mode" if you want to be able to view and take photos of your character in third person.
 You can activate and deactivate the third person view by raising your right hand in the air.
 (Disabled by default)
+4. Select Controls > Set "Cast Spells" to "When Hand Closes + Opens" to allow you to cast elemental spells by quickly squeezing your fist and then opening your hand.

 * Spell Wheel VR MCM:
-1. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)
+6. Select Presets > SpellSword + More Pages (Loads preset for equipping spells, weapons, and items from the spell wheel across multiple pages)
-2. Select General > Tick "Unequip to Grab with Higgs" (Allows you to grab potions directly from the Spell Wheel menu to your hand for added immersion)
+7. Select General > Tick "Unequip to Grab with Higgs" (Allows you to grab potions directly from the Spell Wheel menu to your hand for added immersion)
-3. Select Advanced > Set "Slow Time Scale" to 5.
+8. Select Advanced > Set "Slow Time Scale" to 5.
 (Enables slow motion when selecting items from the spell wheel)
-4. Select Controls > Set "Cast Spells" to "When Hand Closes + Opens" to allow you to cast elemental spells by quickly squeezing your fist and then opening your hand.

 * R.A.S.S.
 1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.